 What might the Catholic mystical tradition have to say to our spirituality in today’s modern world?
 Join Br.
-Joel Giallanza, CSC, at St. Ignatius Martyr Catholic Church on select Mondays in January through May, 2021, to explore the spirituality of Catholic mystics such as St. Francis of Assisi and St. Teresa of Avila.
+Joel Giallanza, CSC, at St. Ignatius Martyr Catholic Church on select Mondays in January through May, 2022, to explore the spirituality of Catholic mystics such as St. John of the Cross and St. Thérèse of Lisieux.
 Full schedule of dates and topics can be found below.
 Come in person (sessions will be held in the main church) or stream online at home.

 St. Francis of Assisi was born into a wealthy family during turbulent times in 12th-century Italy.
 His involvement as a soldier in a local war and an extended illness led him to reconsider his direction in life.
 Encountering a leper set him on a trajectory that changed his life and deepened his relationship with God.
 Others who joined in his work for the church came to be known as Franciscans.
 St. Francis has much to teach us even today about imitating and following Jesus through every aspect of our life, by caring for our world and in discovering God everywhere.